ungi/ukftractography/README.md

     git clone https://github.com/pnlbwh/ukftractography.git

-There are 3 ways to build this project from source, as a stand alone superbuild, against a Slicer 5 build, and as a Slicer 5 extension build (which is more of a test than anything).
+There are 3 ways to build this project from source.
+Way (a) is tested for every pull request to this repository.
+Way (b) is rarely tested.
+Way (c) is done every night that can be checked at https://slicer.cdash.org/projects.

 #### a) Standalone Superbuild